Manaslu Circuit Trek

 Magical Manaslu Circuit Trek

 Considering just the base route, the Manaslu Circuit trek distance happens to be 177 km.
 The trek starts from Soti Khola and ends at Syange.
 Of course, the length would increase significantly if you choose to include side treks on the main trip.
 The two major side trek options are the Tsum Valley and Manaslu Base Camp.
-While the former one takes you on a religious trip to Tsum Valley, which is said to have been visited by Guru Milarepa hundreds of years ago, and the latter one takes you to the base camp of the Mt.
+While the former one takes you on a religious trip to Tsum Valley, which is said to have been visited by Guru Milarepa hundreds of years ago, the latter one takes you to the base camp of Mt.
 Manaslu, the eighth highest peak in the world.

-Manaslu Circuit trek route is a part of the Manaslu Conservation Area, which is one of the richest protected areas of Nepal.
-It is rich in terms of flora and fauna and is home to so many other natural spectacles like the mountains, lakes, high altitude passes, and so on.
+The Manaslu Circuit trek route is a part of the Manaslu Conservation Area, which is one of the richest protected areas of Nepal.
+It is rich in terms of flora and fauna and is home to so many other natural spectacles like the mountains, lakes, high-altitude passes, and so on.
 When you walk on the route and visit the different villages, you realize that the region is impacted significantly by Buddhism.
 Since the region has its borders touching Tibet, you will also find the people here following Bon Po.
 All in all, the Manaslu Circuit Trek is a wonderful journey.

 Manaslu Circuit And Tsum Valley Trek

 Tsum Valley is an excellent addition to the Manaslu Circuit Trek.
-By adding a couple of days to your Manaslu Circuit Trek itinerary you could cover Tsum Valley entirely.
+By adding a couple of days to your Manaslu Circuit Trek itinerary, you could cover Tsum Valley entirely.
 The valley is known for being religiously significant for the followers of Tibetan Buddhism.
 The major attraction of the valley is Mu Gompa.
 Also, on your side trek, you will get the chance to explore Milarepa Caves.
-You can approach Tsum Valley trek as an independent trek, or you could approach it as a side one.
+You can approach the Tsum Valley trek as an independent trek, or you could approach it as a side one.
 The latter allows you to explore more attractions and cover the entire Manaslu Circuit.

 Manaslu Circuit Trek Cost

 The cost of a trekking journey depends on a lot of factors such as the length of the journey, the area covered, the level of luxury offered when it comes to food and accommodation, and most importantly, the nature of the travel agency.
-International travel agencies tend to charge higher than the local ones.
-Considering all these aspects, the Manaslu Circuit trek cost can range between $1799 and $2700 per person.
+International travel agencies tend to charge more than the local ones.
+Considering all these aspects, the Manaslu Circuit trek cost can range between $950 and $2500 per person.
 Keep in mind that the cost of the trip might also vary depending on the side treks that you choose to include in your main itinerary.
 It is quite an affordable trip.

 Manaslu Trek Vs Annapurna Circuit

-You could attempt the Manaslu Circuit trek by either walking on just the base route, or by adding a few attractions that are not on the main route to your core itinerary.
+You could attempt the Manaslu Circuit trek by either walking on just the base route or by adding a few attractions that are not on the main route to your core itinerary.
 Without a doubt, the second option is the better one, but keep in mind that all these additional features also bring added challenges.
 A wonderful feature of this trip is that you also get to explore parts of the Annapurna Circuit trek or the Annapurna region on the journey.
 If you’re a trekking enthusiast who is looking for an adventurous trekking venture, Manaslu Circuit Trek will be a great choice for you.

 Our destination experts from Great Nepal Treks are always ready to modify the best itinerary of Manaslu Circuit Trek in your demand.
 If you feel anything lacking or wish to modify the program, simply contact us in +977-9851136111 or Email your details in our official e-mail: [email protected].
 We will always guide you with the best offer, information, and suggestions.

 Today we begin by trekking to Sirdibas via Salleri before continuing onto GhatteKhola.
 Then the trail further goes to Philim which is a large Gurung village where you are introduced to the Gurung culture.
 From here, we walk past millet fields to Ekle Bhatti before entering a steep gorge and descending to cross the Budi Gandaki.
 As you continue, the valley widens and you will trek through bamboo forests before crossing the Deng Khola and reaching the tiny village of Deng.
 Overnight in a tea house in Deng.